-- The tests in "Before all" and "After all" will always run in parallel 1.
-Only the "Test List" can run higher parallel if it is set in the CLI.
+- The tests in "Before all" and "After all" will always run in parallel level

+1. Only the "Test List" can run at a higher parallelization level, if it is set in the CLI.

 In order to execute a test plan, you'll need to specify the plan name in your CLI command like this: